shan-emacs/emacs-packages-mirrors/melpa/multi-project-readme.txt

-C-xpg - Run grep-find             Runs grep-find at project root C-xpl - Last project or anchor    Jumps to the last project or anchor C-xpp - Present project           Jumps to the current project root C-xpf - Find project files        Interactively find project files C-xpn - Add a new project         Prompts for new project information C-xpr - Go to project root        Visits the project root
+C-xpg - Run grep-find             Runs grep-find at project root C-xpl - Last project or anchor    Jumps to the last project or anchor C-xpp - Present project           Jumps to the current project root C-xpP - Present project new frame Present project in a new frame C-xpf - Find project files        Interactively find project files C-xpn - Add a new project         Prompts for new project information C-xpr - Go to project root        Visits the project root